Cross Hashing: Anonymizing encounters in Decentralised Contact Tracing Protocols: Anonymity Model

 \subsection{Efficient Rolling Proximity Identifier Search}

 The advantage of supplying and downloading the daily Temporary Exposure Keys to users is that there is a lower communication overhead than downloading all RPIs or our proposed CCIs.
-With RPIs rotated every 10 minutes, there are 144 times the number of keys to download.
-If the rotation duration is decreased to every 5 minutes, there are 288 times the number of keys to download over simply providing Temporary Exposure Keys.
+With RPIs rotated every 10 minutes, there are 144 times the number of keys to download; and if rotated every 5 minutes, this increases to 288 times the original.
+In our approach; as the number of CCIs grows exponentially to the number of neighbours (if a device is not able to identify which neighbours rotated their IDs at a particular time), efficient search is increasingly important.

-Alongside the higher communication overhead created through the creation of CCIs, knowledge of Temporary Exposure Keys allows a user to be tracked for a 24 hour period if they test positive.

 We seek to allow a user to query CCIs whilst minimising the privacy loss both on the server and for the client.
 Fortunately, this is a well explored problem in \cite{li2019protocols, ali2017mechanism, thomas2019protecting}.